Azure/bicep-registry-modules/avm/res/network/virtual-network-gateway/README.md

 | [`vpnGatewayGeneration`](#parameter-vpngatewaygeneration) | string | The generation for this VirtualNetworkGateway.
 Must be None if virtualNetworkGatewayType is not VPN. |
 | [`vpnType`](#parameter-vpntype) | string | Specifies the VPN type. |

-### Parameter: `activeActiveBgpSettings`
+### Parameter: `clusterSettings`

-Specifies one of the following four configurations: Active-Active with or without BGP, Active-Passive with or without BGP.
+Specifies one of the following four configurations: Active-Active with (clusterMode = activeActiveBgp) or without (clusterMode = activeActiveNoBgp) BGP, Active-Passive with (clusterMode = activePassiveBgp) or without (clusterMode = activePassiveNoBgp) BGP.

 - Required: Yes
 - Type: object